hn/bsh-home-appliances/README.md

 Household appliances work with high voltages and currents.
 They generate heat and steam, they shake, vibrate and have rotating parts.
 You should have a good knowledge of electrics and take appropriate safety measures before opening or modifying such an appliance.
 Parts can get wet or hot, move or fall off.

+> [!WARNING]
-:warning: Warning: Even if parts of the appliances operate at low voltages, depending on your specific model they may or may not be isolated from earth.
-This is a good chance of death or serious injury.
+> Even if parts of the appliances operate at low voltages, depending on your specific model they may or may not be isolated from earth.
+> This is a good chance of death or serious injury.
 It is also not recommended to lead cables out of the appliance.
-So if you're dreaming of connecting your Raspberry Pi to the control electronics, it's probably not a good idea.
+> So if you're dreaming of connecting your Raspberry Pi to the control electronics, it's probably not a good idea.

+> [!WARNING]
-:warning: Warning: I'm not responsible if you kill your cat, your wife or yourself, whichever of these is the worst for you.
-You have been warned.
+> I'm not responsible if you kill your cat, your wife or yourself, whichever of these is the worst for you.
+> You have been warned.

 ## Hardware